 Move to the innermost schema component in the chain of references.

-a) Assemble its applicable "explicit" properties from its local dfdl:ref (if present) and its local properties (if present), the latter overriding the former (that is, local wins).
+Assemble its applicable "explicit" properties from its local dfdl:ref (if present) and its local properties (if present), the latter overriding the former (that is, local wins over referenced).

 Combine these with the current working set of "explicit" properties.
-It is a schema definition error if there is the same property appears twice.
-The result is a new working set of "explicit" properties b) Obtain applicable "default" properties from dfdl:format annotation on the xs:schema that contains the component (if present).
+It is a schema definition error if the same property appears twice.
+The result is a new working set of "explicit" properties.

+Obtain applicable "default" properties from a dfdl:format annotation on the xs:schema that contains the component (if such annotation is present).
 Combine these with the current working set of "default" properties, the latter overriding the former (that is, inner wins).
 Result is a new working set of "default" properties.

-Move to the schema component that references the current component, and repeat step 3.
-If there is no referencing component, move to step 5.
+Move to the schema component that references the current component, and repeat starting at step 3.
+If there is no referencing component, carry out step 5 and then go to step 7.

 Combine the resultant sets of properties.
 The "explicit" properties take priority, "defaults" only used when no "explicit" is present.
 It is a schema definition error if a required property is in neither the "explicit" nor the "default" working sets.

-"Applicable" properties are all the DFDL properties that apply to that type of schema component.
-For example all the DFDL properties that apply to an xs:simpleType.
+"Applicable" properties are all the DFDL properties that apply to that schema component.
+For example all the DFDL properties that apply to a particular xs:simpleType (as defined by section 13).

 <xs:simpleType name="newType">